dr-xenia/computationalneurology/pages/join-our-team.md

 <p>
 <b>Currently available bachelor/ master theses and internships</b><p>

 <p>Currently available topics are listed <a href="https://www.ini.rub.de/research/groups/computational_neurology/#available_theses_a_projects">on my institutional website of Ruhr University Bochum</a>.
-If you are interested, you can apply via e-mail (mail -ατ- computationalneurology.com) with your CV, why you selected a specific project from available topics, a short statement of motivation which should outline how your experience enables you to pursue the project, and your availability (preferred starting date/duration/hours per week available for project).
+If you are interested, you can apply via e-mail (mail -ατ- computationalneurology.com) with your CV, why you selected a specific project from available topics, a short statement of motivation which should outline how your experience enables you to pursue the project, and your availability (preferred starting date/duration/hours per week available for projects).
 </p>
+<p></p>
 <b>Medical doctoral (MD) theses</b><p>

 <p>We offer supervision of MD theses, providing medical students with unique computational or experimental (neurostimulation) skills.
 Our projects are usually either experimental (neurostimulation) or computational (modeling, data science).
 To successfully pursue a project, we require at least one "Freisemester" to focus on the doctoral thesis.